And No Rest For Brooklyn's Own Punk Hardcore Band No Call No Show. A look at the Artists And Venues Fighting To Keep The City Alive.

-What 2020 and the arrival of COVID-19 did to our lives in some ways is indescribable.
+What 2020 and the arrival of COVID-19 did to our lives in some ways are indescribable.
 What it did to some aspects of the music industry is still being measured.
 To put it simply, it rocked it to its core and in a way only scientists saw coming.

 As you can imagine, bands don’t start out at these places.
 They earn that spot on the stage by many years of scratching and pulling their way up the ladder.
 To get there, it’s always been the small venues that turn the unknowns into stars and the local bands into household names.